cheunste/xmasLEDTree/README.md

 ##Dependencies and Other Notes

-Note this is still a work in progress
+Note this is still a work in progress and is specific for software portion of the project.

 ###1.
 Android app